Much of the Children and Young People (Safety) Act 2017 (SA) commenced on 22 October 2018.

 - A broadening of the mandatory reporting requirements

-- The Department for Child Protection now has the power to remove children suffering or likely to suffer serious harm for up to 5 days without court order, rather than only for 1 day
+- The Department for Child Protection now has the power to remove children suffering or likely to suffer serious harm for up to 5 days without a court order, rather than for only 1 day without a court order

-- Family group conferences no longer need to be convened or attempted before court orders are sought
+- Family group conferences no longer need to be convened or attempted before court orders are sought, but may be convened whenever appropriate

 - Custody and guardianship is granted to the Chief Executive rather than the Minister

-- Contact arrangements (between parents and children in care) are determined by Chief Executive, but reviewable by a Panel
+- Contact arrangements (between parents/families and children in care) are determined by Chief Executive, but reviewable by a Panel

-- The Chief Executive can direct that child or young person's name be changed
+- The Chief Executive can direct that child or young person's name be changed, and the Court can declare the same where a child or young person has been in continuous guardianship for 24 months.

 - Those aggrieved and sufficiently interested in the Chief Executive’s decisions under Chapter 7 of the Act may apply for internal and external review (by SACAT), with children’s views to be considered